E-backtesting: E-values and backtest e-statistics

 \begin{definition}[Backtest e-statistics] Let $\PP\subseteq\M$.
 A $\PP$-one-sided e-statistic $e:\R^{d+1}\to [0,\infty]$ for $\psi = (\rho,\phi)$ is a \emph{$\PP$-backtest e-statistic for $\psi$} if $\int_\R e(x, r,z) \d F(x)> 1$ for all $(r,z) \in \psi(\PP)$ and $F\in \PP$ with $\rho(F)> r$.
 The backtest e-statistic $e$ is called \emph{monotone} if, in addition, $r\mapsto e(x,r,z)$ is decreasing for each $(x,z)$. \end{definition}

 The property of having a mean larger than $1$ under the alternative is crucial for the e-statistic.
-Moreover, if the risk $\rho$ is underestimated, then a backtest e-statistic will have a mean that is larger than $1$, regardless of whether the prediction of the auxiliary functional $\phi$ is truthful.
+If the risk $\rho$ is underestimated, then a backtest e-statistic will have a mean that is larger than $1$, regardless of whether the prediction of the auxiliary functional $\phi$ is truthful.
+The function $e$ in Section \ref{sec:R2-2} is a backtest e-statistic for $\psi=(\mathrm{var},\E)$, with details explained in Example \ref{ex:2}.

 In our backtesting procedure, detailed in Section \ref{sec:etest}, we will use e-variables of the form $(1-\lambda)+ \lambda e(X,r,z)$ for some $\lambda \in [0,1)$ and loss random variable $X$, such that $e(X,r,z)$ is an e-variable for the null hypothesis that $(r,z)$ is correctly specified.
 The following lemma justifies that using a backtest e-statistic for $\psi$ yields positive e-power for some $\lambda$.
-Recall that the e-power of an e-variable $E$ for a probability measure $Q$ is defined as the mean of $\log E$ under $Q$; see \cite{vovk2024nonparametric}. \begin{lemma} For any random variable $E\ge 0$, we have
+The e-power of an e-variable $E$ for a probability measure $Q$ is defined as $\E^Q[\log E]$ (\citealp{vovk2024nonparametric}).
+As we see in Section \ref{sec:betting}, the e-power is closely related to the Kelly criterion and growth-optimal portfolios, a central concept for e-values (e.g., \citealp{ShaferVovk2019,GrunwaldHeideETAL2020}). \begin{lemma} For any random variable $E\ge 0$, we have

 \end{lemma}

 By Lemma \ref{lem:R1}, if $e$ is a backtest e-statistic and $r<\rho(F)$, then for any $z$ there exists $\lambda\in (0,1)$ such that $(1-\lambda) +\lambda e(X,r,z)$ has positive e-power.
 This condition is sufficient for establishing consistency of our backtesting procedures in some settings; see Theorem \ref{th:opt} in Section \ref{sec:betting}.